vhaghani26/python_focus_group/Session_02/session2.md

 ## File Permissions

-This section is adapted directly from Ian Korf.

 While file permissions may not affect daily work, it is still important to know and understand.
 A file can have 3 kinds of permissions: read, write, and execute.
 These are abbreviated as `rwx`.
-Read and write are obvious, but execute is a little weird.
-Programs and directories need executable permission to access them.
-Generally, you want read and write access to the files you create.
-However, if you have some incredibly important data file, you might want to protect it from being edited, so you may want to remove write permission and make it read-only.

 In addition to having 3 types of permissions, every file also has 3 types of people that can access it: the owner (you), the group you belong to (e.g. a laboratory), or the public.
-For the purposes of learning how to program, we can treat these all the same.
-However, you can imagine that some files should not be readable by others (for example, your private poetry efforts).
 Navigate into `session_02` and examine the file permissions on `hello_world.py`, the script we will be editing shortly.

 ```
 ls -lF hello_world.py